EverGmtz/SmartOrganizer/README.md

 Open the folder named SmartOrganizer.

 You can now right-click that file and select "Create shortcut" to drag onto The desktop.

+# How to Use
+Select Your Folders:

+Source Folder: Where the messy files currently are.
+(You can click the button to browse, or simply click and drag a folder from your computer directly onto the button).

+Target Folder: Where you want the organized folders to be created.

+Choose Your Settings:

+Sort By: Choose how you want files grouped (e.g., by File Type like "Images" and "Videos", or by Creation Year).

+Skip Exts: Type in any file types you want the app to ignore (like .tmp or .ini).

+Deduplicate: Check this box to have the app automatically find duplicate files.

+Generate Quick Look: Click the big purple button.
+The app will scan your files and create a list.

+Review the List:

+Look through the "Quick Look" table.

+If the app found duplicates, they will automatically be checked (☑) and highlighted in Red so you know they are marked for deletion.

+You can manually check or uncheck files by selecting them and pressing the Spacebar.

+Execute:

+Click Delete Checked to permanently remove any files highlighted in red.